Mike Gravel: 2020 presidential campaign

 The campaign officially came to a close on August 6, 2019, with Gravel endorsing both Bernie Sanders and Tulsi Gabbard for president.
 Gravel's campaign later stated on Twitter that they never wanted to win but saw the campaign as an "intimately democratic" project and expressed honor at working with Gravel.
 Gravel said he would divide remaining campaign funds between charity and a new think tank which would espouse his ideas.

 The Gravel Institute

 Gravel used some of the funds remaining from his 2020 presidential campaign to found an eponymous progressive think tank called The Gravel Institute in 2019.
-As noted by Vice magazine, the institute aimed to do battle with PragerU from a left-wing perspective.
+As noted by Vice magazine, the Institute aimed to do battle with PragerU from a left-wing perspective.
 Launched in September 2020, the new entity said it would "carry on the life's work of former U.S Senator Mike Gravel in fighting for global peace and democracy.
 Its mission is to promote bold and forward-looking ideas about a more peaceful and egalitarian world, and to build a robust movement of young people to win it".
-Contributors to the institute included Cornel West and Slavoj Žižek.
+Contributors to the Institute included Cornel West and Slavoj Žižek.
+The institute was largely centered around the creation of videos and a website.
+The last of the videos was put up in 2022; the website was shuttered in 2023 for lack of payment.